Pradeesh-Saravanan/CalendarAPI/README.md

 - Populated recurrent events in the calendar till end of year
 - Completed full create event operation and delete operation
 - Managed to store small database for the case of recurrent events

+# 28/03/2025

+- Restruturing the database to suit recurring events in scheduling appointments in FSM
+- Created class for schedule
+- Started with post operation for schedule action code